evannetwork/evannetwork.github.io/dev/digital-twin.md

 ```

-## 4. Create your first property within your Digital Twin
+## 5. Create your first property within your Digital Twin
 As mentioned in part one, your created twin has no settable properties at the moment.
 This is because of the rights-and-roles architecture.
-You can enable properties on the Digital Twin by setting the new property as 'writeable' by specific roles to the contract.
+You can enable properties on the Digital Twin by setting the new property as 'writable' by specific roles to the contract.

 Now we're using the `rightsAndRoles` module from our runtime to allow the 'owner' role to set a new property called `testEntry` in the Digital Twin: